GabCaz/robinhoodMarket/README.md

 Finally, we could create a representative portfolio for aggregated positions of robinhood traders, and analyze its risk properties.
 We can also investigate whether such a portfolio can serve as a risk factor.

 # Data sources
-Robintrack.net gives us the hour-by-hour number of users that own any particular stock at any given time, up to Aug 2020.
+* Robintrack.net gives us the hour-by-hour number of users that own any particular stock at any given time, up to Aug 2020.
 The data used for this project can be downloaded from https://robintrack.net/data-download.
+* Stock quotes are from Yahoo Finance API, accessed through Pandas DataReader.
+* Factors and Benchmarks used are from http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html.

 # Repository overview
 * The notebook `Study of Robinhood Market Impact for Risk Management` calls the relevent `.py` files.
 It summarizes our analysis.